ParkinsonLab/Architect/README.md

 |3            |EC is assigned when predicted by all 5 tools.                                |
 |3.5          |EC is assigned when predicted by all tools that can predict the EC.          |

 In the case of the EC-specific best tool, a final EC is output if it is made by the top-performing tool(s) for that EC as found in training.
 The difference between "high" and "all" settings lies in the section of the training data where these top-performers are identified.
-More specifically, "high" refers to those tools found to be top-performers across all subsections of the training data, whereas "all" refers to those tools giving high performance in at least one subsection of the training data (but not necessarily on all subsections).
+More specifically, "high" refers to those tools found to be top-performers across all subsections of the training data, whereas "all" refers to those tools giving high performance in at least one subsection of the training data (but not necessarily in all subsections).

 ## b.
 Inclusion of ECs not predicted by the ensemble classifier for model reconstruction